morkohl/project_zomboid_savescum/README.md

 ## 🚀 How to Use

+> ⚠️ Make sure your pause your game before running the script.
+Otherwise, weird things may happen when you restore it!

 After installation, open the **Start Menu** → type **“Zomboid Save Scum”** → hit Enter.

 You’ll see something like: